reecss/CV/README.md

 company.

-I was responsible for maintaining and updating all websites across the ASG family, as well as taking part in weekly marketing meetings to contribute to upcoming marketing ideas.
-I worked with the Managing Director, Marketing Manager and Design Team to come up with ideas to increase customer applications, ultimately growing A Shade Greener into the UK's largest installer of free solar panels.
+I was responsible for maintaining and updating all websites across the ASG family, working with the Managing Director, Marketing Manager and Design Team to produce marketing campaigns and increase customer applications, ultimately growing A Shade Greener into the UK's largest installer of free solar panels.

-In addition to creating new websites I was also responsible for maintaining the customer login & readings system and assisted in streamlining various other internal processes.
-I created an error alert system to quickly inform me of any problems occurring in the system, set up an automated email to inform customers of the performance of their solar panel systems, ran database queries to obtain targeted marketing data, and created a script which reduced a 2-day long manual data entry process into an hour-long process which could be completed with just a few clicks.
+I also maintained the customer login & readings system and assisted in streamlining various other internal processes.
+I created an error alert system to quickly inform me of any problems occurring in the system, and set up an automated email to inform customers of the performance of their solar panel systems.

-Working on a number of ongoing projects meant teamwork and time management were essential.
-I worked with a junior developer to assign tasks appropriately and ensure work was completed to deadlines, utilising Git for version control and Bitbucket for code collaboration.

-For more detailed information on the work I've done, please visit [my website](http://rsellars.com/work).
+For more detailed information on some of the work I've done, please visit [my website](http://rsellars.com/work).

 ---

 ## I'm a [Real Human Being](http://www.youtube.com/watch?v=-DSVDcw6iW8)
-When I'm not coding I spend most of my time having fun with my 2 beautiful daughters, playing videos games, listening to music or trawling the internet for the latest tech news, science updates and stuff that's generally interesting to read or watch.
+When I'm not coding I spend most of my time having fun with my 2 beautiful daughters, playing video games, listening to music or trawling the internet for the latest tech news, science updates and stuff that's generally interesting to read or watch.

-I have an unhealthy obsession with watches and I'm slowly building a vinyl record collection.
+I'm slowly building a vinyl record collection and I'm currently having a go at learning Spanish.

 ---